TeleType Co.

-TeleType Co., Inc. is a privately held company in the United States, specialized in developing software for GPS devices.
+TeleType Co., Inc. is a privately held company in the United States that develops software for GPS devices.
 It was founded in 1981, under the name TeleTypesetting Company and it is based in Boston, Massachusetts.
 The company's product line includes automotive and commercial GPS navigation systems and other products including GPS receivers and tracking units.
-It develops and sells the WorldNav software for PC and Windows CE, tools for converting third party maps into WorldNav maps, an SDK and an API that allow the customization of the WorldNav application.
+It develops and sells the WorldNav software for PC and Windows CE, tools for converting third-party maps into WorldNav maps, an SDK, and an API that allows the customization of the WorldNav application.
 TeleType Co. also offers consultancy services for those interested in acquiring and adapting the source code of their software products.